 Faculty Profile for Dr. Ashley Arnio

-Biography and EducationAshley N. Arnio is an Assistant Professor at Texas State University and a Research Fellow for the Center for Geospatial Intelligence and Investigation.
+Biography and EducationAshley N. Arnio is an Assistant Professor at Texas State University.
 She joined the faculty in 2014 after earning her Ph.D. in criminology from Florida State University.
 Her research interests are primarily in the areas of communities and crime and law and social control.
-She has explored the first theme in several spatial analyses addressing the link between the contemporary foreclosure crisis and crime rates.
-More recently, her focus has been on the latter theme, specifically examining aggregate-level racial disparities in imprisonment rates during the period of mass incarceration.
+Her work in these areas has led to studies explaining patterns in crime (street crimes, sex trafficking, and mortgage fraud) and differences in criminal justice response (including officer-involved shootings, imprisonment, and the use of pretrial detention).

 Teaching InterestsCorrections; Sentencing; Race, Ethnicity, & Criminal Justice; Research Methods; Data Analysis

 Research InterestsCommunities and Crime, Law and Social Control, Spatial Data Analysis

 - Morgan, M. A., Logan, M. W., & Arnio, A. N. (2021).
 Hazardous duty: Investigating resistance to police at the point of arrest among incarcerated military veterans.
 Armed Forces & Society. https://doi.org/doi.org/10.1177/0095327X211042061

 - Arnio, A. N. (2021).
 Examining the effects of neighborhood contextual factors on officer-involved shootings.
 Justice Quarterly, 38(4), 226–252. https://doi.org/10.1080/07418825.2019.1679862